Caxiuanã National Forest: Vegetation

-Caxiuanã is in the Tocantins–Araguaia–Maranhão moist forests ecoregion.

-The forest is noted for its diversity of vegetation.
+Caxiuanã is in the Xingu–Tocantins–Araguaia moist forests ecoregion.The forest is noted for its diversity of vegetation.
 It is home to terra firme, a type of forest unique to the Amazon Basin where dead organic matter decays and is rapidly recycled into soil.
 Terra firme forests do not flood seasonally, and are easily and permanently destroyed by deforestation.
 Terra firme forests make up 85% of Caxiuanã, and have a canopy that reaches 35 m on average.
 The soil of the terra firme is characterized by oxisol, a soil type typical of tropical rainforest.

 Floodplain forests unique to the Amazon River Basin are also present in Caxiuanã.
 The várzea, a seasonal floodplain forest engulfed by white water rivers of the Amazon.
 The várzea forest areas are located around Caxiuanã Bay.
 Igapó is a seasonal floodplain forest engulfed by blackwater of the Amazon.
 Várzea and igapó flood plain forests make up 12% of Caxiuanã.
 Caxiuanã also contains areas of vegetation similar to that found in the savanna, and areas that were formerly orchards and contain residual agricultural vegetation.